 Most cases of cellulitis respond well to a course of antibiotics.
 If your symptoms don’t clear up after a few days, let Dr. Fatteh know.
 You might need to be briefly hospitalized to receive intravenous antibiotics.

 As you wait for your treatment to take effect, you might find a degree of relief by placing a cool, damp cloth over the area and elevating the affected limb.
 Over-the-counter pain medications can reduce discomfort.

 If you’re concerned about cellulitis or other common skin issues like boils, viral infections, or abscesses, contact Dr. Fatteh to book a thorough diagnostic exam.
-You can visit any of our two offices in Lansing or Mount Pleasant, Michigan.
+You can set up a visit online or over the phone.